MarshallBelles/dev.md/README.md

 ## Security Considerations

+- **DANGER: This system has full system access capabilities** - It can read, write, and execute commands on your machine
-- Only execute markdown files you trust
+- Only execute markdown files you completely trust
 - Review task lists before execution
 - Be cautious with file system operations
 - Use appropriate environment variables for sensitive data
+- Run in a sandboxed environment or VM for safety

 ## Contributing